99061142/tic-tac-toe/README.md

 # Tic-tac-toe

-Trying to make a Tic-tac-toe game with the language I am learning
+First game i tried to make with python.

 ## How do you play the game?